 - Ordering Protocol

-There are also methods for estimating size and effort of test automation, for instance, using Katalon Studio.
+There are also methods for estimating the size and effort of test automation, for instance, using Katalon Studio.

 For the estimation of any testing project, we highly recommend following these rules:

 - Base the estimation of the software requirements